-A recent study of 60,000 people in 15 countries asked people who had moved out of poverty how they had achieved this.
-Seventy-seven percent attributed this to their own initiative (Narayan et al., Moving Out of Poverty: Success from the Bottom Up, Vol 2, The World Bank, Palgrave MacMillan, 2009: pp. 20).
-Measures of empowerment in different domains of life are urgently needed to support people’s ability to engage in and to shape development processes.
+A 2009 World Bank study of 60,000 people in 15 countries asked people who had moved out of poverty how they had achieved this.
+Seventy-seven percent attributed this to their own initiative (Narayan, Pritchett and Kapoor 2009, p.
+20).

 The missing dimensions modules have been implemented and integrated into multi-topic household surveys.
-Read more about the projects around the world.
+Read more about how they have been used in projects around the world.

 Vaz, A., Alkire, S., Quisumbing, A., and Sraboni, E. (2013).
 ‘Measuring autonomy: Evidence from Bangladesh’, Research in Progress 38a, University of Oxford.